a-azad/Food.Drink.Business.Value.Mapping/index.md

 ![](pix/housing.png)

 ### Tier Two: Business Segmentation
 The interesting and a bit challenging part of this project is to learn trends of market from the attractive [Yelp Open Dataset](https://www.yelp.com/dataset).
 The dataset (as promoted) is _an all-purpose dataset for learning_ which continually is used across the data science community.
 In this project, __YELP__ dataset is explored to show the advantage of using large datasets.
 Yelp provides access to data via their API (GraphQL) as well as direct access to a SQL dump.
 I set up a local SQL server to provide access to data directly within Python environment.

+### Data Preparation
+The popular Yelp dataset is provided in `JSON` or `SQL` format via [Yelp Open Dataset](https://www.yelp.com/dataset).
+It is also available via[Kaggle's page](https://www.kaggle.com/yelp-dataset/yelp-dataset) or [Kaggle's API](https://github.com/Kaggle/kaggle-api).
+Just for fun and to explore these options, I tested these steps:

+- Import JSON-converted CSV's via Kaggle's API
+- Built a local database from scratch
+- Provide access to the project via a localhost

-The figure is the structure of the SQL database schema.
+Again, this is not necessarily an optimum approach but it gave me an opportunity to learn.
+The ultimate database is built in `PostgreSQL`.
+Codes related the data handling process as explained above are stored in [this folder]().
+The figure below is the structure of the SQL database schema.

 ![](pix/yelp_dataset_schema_.png)